 In certain states, you must also earn a license or registration to work as an urban or community planner, though this is not the norm.
 As of 2016, New Jersey started to require all urban and regional planners working in the state to be licensed.
 To become certified, you must meet certain educational and experiential requirements before you’re eligible for the licensing examination.
 Certification for planners is offered through the American Institute of Certified Planners (AICP).

 Important Qualities and Characteristics of Urban Planners

 In addition to education and training, certain qualities and characteristics make an urban planner successful.
-Some of these skills cannot be taught in the classroom, but are an innate part of who the person is.
+Some of these skills cannot be taught in the classroom.
+They’re an innate part of who you are.
 However, some characteristics may be honed and sharpened by education and training.
 Below are four important qualities every urban planner should have.

 Analytical skills: Urban planners spend the day analyzing data from various sources.
 They gather information and synthesize studies.
 They evaluate censuses, environmental impact studies, and market research.
 To understand challenges and address problems, urban planners must have strong analytical abilities.
 They must also be able to utilize statistical techniques and technologies such as GIS (Geographic Information Systems).
 GIS helps with analyses and the determination of data significance.

 Decision-making skills: In order to determine the appropriate action or plan, urban planners must be able to make decisions.
 The job calls for strong decision-making abilities.
 Urban planners must weigh all possible: